8ctopus/sciter-logger/README.md

 ### multiple windows and iframes

-- as each `Window` has its own console, you'll need to use the `console` object from the parent window:
+- as each `Window` has its own console, you will need to use the `console` object from the parent window:

 ```js
 import {logger} from "src/logger.js";